99x/first-born/README.md

 ### Installing

-To install firstBorn run the following command in the terminal;
+To install first-born run the following command in the terminal;
 ```
 npm install --save first-born
 ```